lookageek/lookageek.github.io/_posts/2016-01-11-being-simple-when-you-program.markdown

 Aiming for simplicity in code cutting the cruft will lead to a state of zen in your codebase — a tiny effort required to battle any storm of change that may come tomorrow, because change, as we all know — is the only constant!

-Simplicity’s sibling — Orthogonality is that quality that creates reusable pieces and parts of code that solve one thing, and solve it really well and be rock-solid dependable!
+Simplicity’s sibling — *Orthogonality* is that quality that creates reusable pieces and parts of code that solve one thing, and solve it really well and be rock-solid dependable!

-Hitting orthogonality in code strikes off ‘O’ in SOLID too — Open/Closed principle.
+Hitting orthogonality in code strikes off ‘O’ in SOLID too — *Open/Closed principle*.
 Such a setup is open for adding a new piece and mixing it up with the existing code for extension, but closed as you never need to touch the existing code.

 But this orthogonality is hard to get by.
 So is simplicity.